cjteeter/cjteeter.github.io/search.md

 ---

 For now, searching is done through a Google search function customized for this site.
-It comes with ads, which is not great, but it works.
-If you are having trouble finding what you are after using this search function, trying a *CMD+F* on the [archive](/archive/) page might do the trick.
+It often includes ads, which is not great, but it works fairly well.
+If you are having trouble finding the article you are after using this search function, trying a *CMD+F* on the [archive](/archive/) page might do the trick.
+If not, [contact me]({{site.url}}/contact/).

 <div id="google-custom-search">
 <script>